Discover the DASH Diet: Benefits for Blood Pressure & Beyond

 Blood pressure is a measure of how forcefully the blood flows through the arteries.
 When that pressure is higher than normal, it puts more stress on the heart, increasing the risk of cardiac events or stroke.

-The measurement includes the systolic pressure (blood pressure during contraction of the hear muscle) over the diastolic pressure (the pressure between heartbeats).
+The measurement includes the systolic pressure (blood pressure during contraction of the heart muscle) over the diastolic pressure (the pressure between heartbeats).

 Diet is a big driver of high blood pressure, prompting many sufferers to seek alternate nutrition plans to help combat their condition.
 The DASH diet - which stands for Dietary Approaches to Stop Hypertension - was specifically designed to lower blood pressure and reduce the risk of heart disease.